Clan Mackenzie: 1745 Jacobite rising

 George Mackenzie, 3rd Earl of Cromartie led the Jacobite Mackenzies at the Battle of Falkirk (1746) where they were victorious in helping to defeat British Government forces.
 The Mackenzies then went on to lay waste to the lands of the Munros who supported the Government and burn down Foulis Castle.
 They also went on to lay waste to the lands of the Clan Sutherland and the Earl of Sutherland who also supported the Government, and captured Dunrobin Castle, although the Earl of Sutherland himself escaped through a back door.
 However, soon after this as the Earl of Cromartie and his forces were travelling south to meet Charles Edward Stuart they were attacked by the Mackay and Sutherland Independent Highland Companies who supported the British Government in what became known as the Battle of Littleferry and the Jacobite Mackenzies were prevented from joining the Jacobite army at the Battle of Culloden.
 Soon after George Mackenzie, 3rd Earl of Cromartie and his son were captured at Dunrobin Castle.
 The Earl of Cromartie's titles were then forfeited.

+Roderick Mackenzie was a Jacobite soldier who was killed during the tumultuous aftermath of the Jacobite rising of 1745 while acting as a body double for the Jacobite leader Charles Edward Stuart (Bonnie Prince Charlie) in July 1746.
+His grave and cairn can still be seen today in Glenmoriston.

 Other Mackenzies took the side of the British Government: the chief, Kenneth Mackenzie, Lord Fortrose had in fact raised three Independent Highland Companies to support the British Government.
 In one of the Independent Highland Companies under Captain Colin Mackenzie it is recorded at Shiramore in Badenoch in June 1746 and it included many of them from Kintail as well as more than sixty men from the Clan MacRae.